 The purpose of this paper is to present a solution which resolves the issues presented before: an interactive real-time volume rendering approach for large medical data, capable of performing in a heterogeneous hardware environment, by using commodity computers such as notebooks, and providing high performance and high quality images.
 We achieve this by introducing an efficient method for on-the-fly gradient estimation and an efficient hybrid removal and skipping technique of transparent regions.
 The presentation of our new approaches is subdivided as follows: Section 2 surveys related work.
 Section 3 presents a brief overview of our raycasting processing work-flow.
-In section 4 we introduce our refined caching scheme to accelerate on-the-fly gradient estimation.
-In section 5 we focus on removing and skipping of transparent regions by employing quantized binary histograms, granular resolution octrees, and a cell invisibility cache.
-In section 6 we discuss and conclude our work.
-Finally in section 7 we give ideas for future work.
+In Section 4 we introduce our refined caching scheme to accelerate on-the-fly gradient estimation.
+In Section 5 we focus on removing and skipping of transparent regions by employing quantized binary histograms, granular resolution octrees, and a cell invisibility cache.
+In Section 6 we present the results.
+In Section 7 we discuss and give a conclusion.
+Finally in Section 8 we give ideas for future work.